 For more details contact the Parkinson's UK helpline on 0808 800 0303.
-See Appendix 1 in this information for a list of the 'limited capability for work' assessment descriptors.
+See Appendix 1 on page 22 of this information for a list of the 'limited capability for work' assessment descriptors.

 If you don't qualify you'll need to claim benefits as a jobseeker instead, or challenge the decision.